mmcil/BoB/README.md

 </h1>

 ## About
-Notice: This project has been relocated to a private repo due to the very high profit margin it can realize.
+Notice: This project has been relocated to a private repo due to the very high (nearly excellent) profit margin it can realize.

 This is a new project that will consist of 4 sub-projects which are:

 - agent: